 D. All employees shall be given tentative written notice of their class or subject assignments and room assignments for the forthcoming year by the last scheduled school day, except in cases of emergency.

-E. Upon retirement into the TPAF system (Teachers Pension and Annuity Fund), if the employee provides the school board with written notice and after fifteen years of district service, he/she will be paid the following: $50 per unused sick day for up to 120 days ($6,000 maximum payment).
-This amount due is payable in 60 days and/or may be paid over two (2) budget years for fiscal reasons as determined by the Business Administrator.
+E. Upon retirement into the TPAF system (Teachers Pension and Annuity Fund), if the employee provides the school board with written notice and after fifteen years of district service, he/she will be paid the following: $50 per unused sick day up to 130 days ($6,500 maximum payment).
+This amount is payable within 60 days and/or may be paid over two (2) budget years for fiscal reasons as determined by the Business Administrator.

 ARTICLE VI: SALARIES